Mount etna an Active Volcano

 1 Mount Etna active volcano

 Etna is a stratovolcano, located in the southern Italian region of Sicily.
 With the Kilauea and another bunch of other mountains, Mt.
 Etna is the one of most active volcanoes on the planet.
 In 2002 a massive eruption wiped out the ski lift, two hotels, and a series of shops at an altitude of 1900 mt above sea level.
-The last recorded eruption took place in January 2021.
+The last recorded eruption took place in December 2021.
+A lateral vent opened the 13 of December at an altitude of 2800 mt.
+The eruption lasted just 48 hours.

 2 Mount Etna eruption 1669.